-- Trillions of dollars are required by developing countries to support their mitigation, adaptation, and loss and damage efforts. - It is therefore crucial to continue to make serious efforts to reform the financial architecture both international and domestic to ensure emerging and developing countries can equitably access the finance and technology needed to support their climate and development efforts. - Ongoing efforts to establish a UN framework convention on international tax cooperation should be supported in view of facilitating domestic resource mobilization. - In a context marked by high levels of indebtedness, elevated interest rates, reduced fiscal space, and geopolitical uncertainty, the multiplication of investment sources and types, including in the form of grants and concessional financing, will be essential. - The cost of capital is a key barrier to renewable energy and other key sectoral investments in developing countries.
+- Climate finance is not a favour.
+It is an investment in global stability and a liveable future for all. - The new finance goal agreed at COP29 calls on developed countries to take the lead in mobilizing at least \$300 billion per year for developing countries by 2035 to reduce greenhouse gas emissions and protect lives and livelihoods from the worsening impacts of climate change.
+Parties also agreed to scale up climate finance for developing countries from all public and private sources to \$1.3 trillion a year by 2035. - It is therefore crucial to continue to make serious efforts to reform the financial architecture both international and domestic to ensure emerging and developing countries can equitably access the finance and technology needed to support their climate and development efforts. - The 4th Financing for Development conference taking place in June-July this year provides an opportunity to propose meaningful actions on fundamental issues to mobilize finance for climate and development at scale. - Ongoing efforts to establish a UN framework convention on international tax cooperation should be supported in view of facilitating domestic resource mobilization. - In a context marked by high levels of indebtedness, elevated interest rates, reduced fiscal space, and geopolitical uncertainty, the multiplication of investment sources and types, including in the form of grants and concessional financing, will be essential. - The cost of capital is a key barrier to renewable energy and other key sectoral investments in developing countries.
 Partnerships between international investors, the public sector, and multilateral financial institutions can greatly reduce the cost of capital.
-Availability of finance at concessional rates and for longer term would be critical in this regard. - Reforming Multilateral Development Banks (MDBs) and easing access to finance can create an enabling international environment for higher ambition through increasing public finance and leveraging private finance for net-zero and climate-resilient transitions.
+Availability of finance at concessional rates and for longer term would be critical in this regard.

+- Reforming Multilateral Development Banks (MDBs) and easing access to finance can create an enabling international environment for higher ambition through increasing public finance and leveraging private finance for net-zero and climate-resilient transitions.
 These reforms should focus on increasing the capital of the MDBs and reforming their business models to scale up direct support and leverage more private finance at reasonable costs for climate action in developing countries. - We need to move from exploring to implementing innovative sources of finance, including solidarity levies and GHG pricing mechanisms to help fund climate action.
 These should be scalable, fair, and easy to collect and administer. - We also need better spending and sound policies that can attract private investment and send clear signals about the direction of travel, informed by good analysis - an area where the UN system can work together with MDBs and other key partners. - Carbon markets that abide by the highest standards of credibility and integrity, including effective human rights safeguards, can play a role in emission reduction efforts, mobilize climate finance from public and private sources, and assist in channelling climate finance from developed to developing countries.